 Joined the Board in 2002.
 Colin holds a Bachelor of Commerce degree from Melbourne University and a Master of Business Administration from Harvard Business School.
 He has had extensive experience advising on corporate strategy and corporate governance and his consultancy career has included major projects in Australia and overseas.
-The other listed companies of which he is or has been a director in the last three years are Origin Energy Limited (appointed February 2000 - resigned April 2007), SEEK Limited (appointed March 2005) and Foster's Group Limited (appointed March 2007 - resigned September 2007).
+The other listed companies of which he is or has been a director in the last three years are Origin Energy Limited (appointed March 2005) and Foster's Group Limited (appointed March 2007 - resigned September 2007).
 He is also Chairman of Indigenous Enterprise Partnerships, a director of World Vision Australia, the Geelong Football Club Limited, a member of the Board of The Cape York Institute and the Independent Expert Panel on Sport, Chairman of the AFL Foundation and an adviser to, and former Vice President of, The Boston Consulting Group.

-Patricia Cross, age 49
+Patricia Cross, age 49 Non-executive director